USDA tells producers to reduce salmonella in certain frozen chicken products

 Salmonella poisoning accounts for more than 1.3 million infections and about 420 deaths each year in the U.S., according to the Centers for Disease Control and Prevention.
 Food is the source of most of those illnesses.

-The breaded and stuffed raw chicken products have been associated with at least 14 salmonella outbreaks and at least 200 illnesses since 1998, CDC statisticss show.
-A 2021 outbreak tied to the products caused at least three dozen illnesses in 11 states and sent 12 people to the hospital.
+The breaded and stuffed raw chicken products have been associated with at least 14 salmonella outbreaks and at least 200 illnesses since 1998, CDC statistics show.
+A 2021 outbreak caused at least three dozen illnesses in 11 states and sent 12 people to the hospital.

 Despite changes to labels emphasizing that the products needed to be thoroughly cooked, consumers continued to fall ill, Eskin said.